2023

 Linda Parelli First Annual HHHL Conference, Ocala FL

 April 2 & 3, 2022.
-The Equus Projects presents live demo performamces at this inaugural Happy Horse Happy Life conference.
-JoAnna Mendl Shaw focused her presentations on explaining, then demonstrating how spatial clarity in the horzontal plane supports and facilitates moving with equines.
+The Equus Projects presents demo performances at Linda Parelli's inaugural Happy Horse Happy Life conference: JoAnna Mendl Shaw focused her presentations on explaining, then demonstrating how spatial clarity in the horzontal plane supports and facilitates moving with equines.

 Gallery Show: Dancers Turn to Visual Art During the Pandemic